Edmondson Park: Commercial area

 The Ed.
 Square Town Shopping Centre is the main shopping area located adjacent to the Edmondson Park railway station.
-The shopping centre is located in the mixed-use town centre, and includes Coles, Events Cinema, and iPlay, as well as other shopping, entertainment, dining and service stores.
+The shopping centre is located in the mixed-use town centre, and includes Coles, Event Cinemas and iPlay, as well as other shopping, entertainment, dining and service stores.
 A number of smaller distributed commercial sites are located on Camden Valley Way in the north of the suburb, including the Village Square Shopping Centre.